triggermesh/scoby/docs/tutorial.md

-# Getting Started
+# Scoby Tutorial

 In this guide we will use the Kuard application image which was created by the authors of Kubernetes Up and Ready book, and is able to render a list of its environment variables:

 - [Kuard repository](https://github.com/kubernetes-up-and-running/kuard)
 - Kuard image: gcr.io/kuar-demo/kuard-amd64:blue

-A very generic playground [kuard CRD](../../docs/samples/01.kuard/01.kuard-crd.yaml) can be found at Scoby repo, containing combination of nested elements, arrays, object references and [full status support for Scoby](../status.md).
+A very generic playground [kuard CRD](https://raw.githubusercontent.com/triggermesh/scoby/main/docs/samples/01.kuard/01.kuard-crd.yaml) can be found at Scoby repo, containing combination of nested elements, arrays, object references and [full status support for Scoby](reference/status.md).

 A flattened version of that CRD `spec` contents would look like this: